cnorm35/bridgetown-blog/src/_posts/rails_console_deep_dive.md

 that's been completed before trying it.
 Or don't I'm not a cop (shrug) If you've never used a DB console, at least on PG, use `/q` to exit.

-I hope you've enjoyed and found some of these tips helpful.
-The Rails console is absolutely one of my favorite tools in the rails ecosystem and knowledge is power.
+I hope found some of these tips helpful.
+The Rails console is absolutely one of my favorite tools in the rails ecosystem.
+Knowing the capabilities and options available to you, helps you get the most from your tooling.
 It keeps your feedback loop small and fast and makes you look really cool.
 Or, at least cool to me.